-Ruptured water line leads to outage at Oklahoma State Reformatory
+Ruptured water line repaired; water service restored to Oklahoma State Reformatory

 As the tower’s water level dropped, so did water pressure inside the prison.
 In fact, the drop in pressure caused every toilet to flush until the tower was empty.

-Staff members have provided drinking water to the 1,028 inmates at the facility, and crews are working to repair the line.
+Staff members provided drinking water to the 1,028 inmates at the facility, and crews began working to repair the line.

+On Tuesday morning, officials said that water service had been restored to the facility.